 1946 Actor Tim Curry is born in Cheshire, England.
-He will create memorable Broadway roles including Frank N. Furter in The Rocky Horror Show, Mozart in Amadeus, Dada artist Tristan Tzara in Travesties and King Arthur in Monty Python's Spamalot, as well as appear, usually as the villain, in more than one hundred films and cartoons.
+He creates memorable Broadway roles including Frank N. Furter in The Rocky Horror Show, Mozart in Amadeus, Dada artist Tristan Tzara in Travesties, and King Arthur in Monty Python's Spamalot, and appears, usually as the villain, in more than one hundred films and cartoons.

 1951 Edith Evans, Sybil Thorndike, and Wendy Hiller are residents at a country hotel in N. C. Hunter's Waters of the Moon.
 They won't be checking out till they register 835 performances at London's Haymarket.
 Frith Banbury stages.

 1955 Leonard Bernstein's short opera Trouble in Tahiti, dance routines by Paul Draper, and a staging of Tennessee Williams' 27 Wagons Full of Cotton are All in One.
 Maureen Stapleton and Myron McCormick appear in the Williams play.
 The evening runs six weeks at New York's Playhouse Theatre.

 1972 If only people listened when you say Don't Bother Me, I Can't Cope!
-Micki Grant stars in and supplies the music and lyrics for this musical exploring the trials, and celebrating the pride, of African-American life.
-It will run 1,065 performances at the Edison Theatre in New York.
+Micki Grant stars in and supplies the music and lyrics for the musical exploring the trials, and celebrating the pride, of African-American life.
+It runs 1,065 performances at the Edison Theatre in New York.

 1979 Bernard Pomerance's tale of the grossly disfigured John Merrick, better known as The Elephant Man, opens on Broadway at the Booth Theatre.
 Philip Anglim stars as the stricken man (sans makeup) while Carole Shelley and Kevin Conway co-star.
 The play wins the Tony Award for Best Play.
 It runs 916 performances, with replacements in the role of Merrick including Mark Hamill and David Bowie.